-Does Nivea Test on Animals in 2023?
+Does Nivea Test on Animals in 2024?
+My Personal Experiences

 However, when you’re a vegan, you may have to research the company a little.
 So, does Nivea test on animals?